Price: £350 - £690

 Cot and High Chair High Chair available

-The cottage itself has a small, private outside courtyard with table and chairs where you can sit outside and enjoy breakfast al fresco or a barbecue in the evening.
+The cottage itself has a small, private outside courtyard with table and chairs where you can sit outside and enjoy breakfast al fresco or a barbecue in the evening and is a hundred yards from local shop.

 Trefor is listed as an area of outstanding natural beauty and located on the Wales Coastal Walk path.
 The beach is sandy and with the headlands, sand dunes and cliffs that surround it, makes for great days on the beach during the summer and perfect for walking during the winter months – due to the variation of landscape, there is lots of wildlife and if you’re a bit of bird watcher, you won’t be disappointed.